muritane/coordination-architecture/architecture.md

 These observations apply only to systems that exhibit **all** of the following:

-* finite time, attention, energy, or coordination capacity,
+- finite operating budgets (time, energy, attention, coordination),
-* agents making decisions incrementally,
+- incremental decision-making by agents,
-* commitments whose reversal incurs real cost,
+- commitments whose reversal incurs real cost,
-* multiple interacting components or teams.
+- multiple interacting components or roles.

 If a system is:

-* fully reversible,
+- fully reversible,
-* trivially small,
+- trivially small,
-* or unconstrained by coordination,
+- or unconstrained by coordination,

 then most of what follows does not apply.